 - Project #2: Transforming a downtown property into a public playground with a strong focus on equity in planning, building and programming.

-Both projects aim to bring greater wellness and quality of life to Clevelanders, independent of their age or stage of life.
+Both projects are aimed at bringing greater wellness and quality of life to Clevelanders, independent of their age or stage of life.

 Class of 2017